Utilising melodic patterns to play by ear

 • Practice playing the figures in these relationships on your instrument, and observe how they sound.

-• Ask your assistant to play these for you. listen to the whole performance, and perform what you hear.
-They can tell you what note the melody begins on as additional guidance.
+• Ask your assistant to play these for you.
+Listen to the whole performance, and perform what you hear.
+As additional guidance, your assistant can tell you what note the melody begins on.

-For instance, one might start off with something like this:
+For instance, one might start with something like this:

-As you get comfortable with these, gradually introduce longer sequences of figures, include the figures in different relationships, and start mixing in different figures like the ones in following parts of the article.
-All of these patterns can be played to other rhythms as well.
+As you become comfortable with these, gradually introduce longer sequences of figures.
+Include the figures in different relationships and incorporate various figures, such as those found in the following sections of the article.
+All of these patterns can also be played to other rhythms.

-You may find it useful to look for examples of how figures are used in music to get some ideas.
+You may find it helpful to look for examples of how figures are used in music to get some ideas.

 Arpeggios

-In addition to scale runs, another pattern that you will hear in a ton of music are arpeggios, where the notes of a chord are played one after another.
+In addition to scale runs, another pattern that you will hear frequently in music is arpeggios, where the notes of a chord are played one after another.
 For instance, here is a C major arpeggio:

 Arpeggios show up all over the place in music, including:

-I'd suggest practising these figures in the same way as the 3 note scale run, first learning to play them across the range of the instrument.
+I'd suggest practising these figures in the same way as the three-note scale run, first learning to play them across the instrument's range.

-Following are the arpeggios within the first octave of an alto C ocarina.
-Feel free to expand this to cover the full range of whatever ocarina you have, or stick with a smaller part of the range at first.
+The following are the arpeggios within the first octave of an alto C ocarina.
+Feel free to expand this to cover the full range of your ocarina, or start with a smaller section.

-Then having the basics, ask someone to make up melodies for you that include these patterns.
-It may be useful to begin by contrasting the 3 note scale run with a a note arpeggio.
-You'll notice that they sound quite different, with the arpeggio sounding more 'open'.
+Then, once you have the basics, ask someone to create melodies that incorporate these patterns.
+It may be helpful to begin by contrasting the three-note scale run with a note arpeggio.
+You'll notice that they sound pretty different, with the arpeggio having a more 'open' quality.

-The notes of this arpeggio are D, F, and A. Notice how the first and third note of the scale runs 'slot in' like building blocks between them:
+The notes of this arpeggio are D, F, and A. Notice how the first and third note of the scale runs 'slot in' like building blocks in the places of the chord notes:

-Most music is based on the foundation of a chord progression, and it is common to see the melody notes align with chord notes.
+Most music is built on a chord progression, and it is common for the melody notes to align with the chord notes.
 This subject is explored in The relationship between melody and chords.

 More melodic patterns

-You now know the essence of utilising melodic patterns for playing by ear.
+You now understand the essence of using melodic patterns to play by ear.
 From here, it's just a matter of gradually learning more patterns over time.
-The more patterns you learn, the more often you'll recognise them in music as you listen.
+The more patterns you know, the more often you'll recognise them in music as you listen.

-There are hundreds of patterns and what's common varies between genres of music.
-The following are a small selection to get you started.
-All of them have been given in one position.
+There are hundreds of patterns, and what's common varies across musical genres.
+The following is a small selection to get you started.
+All of the patterns have been given in one position.
 I'd suggest practising them starting from every note in the scales that you commonly play in.

 Anticipating movement

-These figures kind of 'throw' the melody in an ascending or descending direction, and the same kind of pattern in reverse can catch it, creating a sense of resolution to a single note:
+These figures kind of 'throw' the melody in an ascending or descending direction, and the same type of pattern in reverse can catch it, creating a sense of resolution to a single note:

 Some other figures that do this are two patterns called 'Little Holly Philip' and 'Plectrum'.
 These create a sense of resolution by surrounding a note with a higher and lower note.

-Like the figures mentioned previously, they can be reversed, which changes their function from 'catching' to 'throwing' the melody.
+As mentioned previously, these figures can be reversed, changing their function from 'catching' to 'throwing' the melody.

 Arpeggio inversions

-The notes of the arpeggio may also appear in different orders which are called 'inversions'.
-Each progressive inversion is formed by taking the note of the bottom of the arpeggio and moving it up by an octave, until you get back to the root form an octave higher.
+The notes of the arpeggio may also appear in different orders, which are called 'inversions'.
+Each progressive inversion is formed by taking the note of the bottom of the arpeggio and moving it up by an octave, until you get back to the root form of the arpeggio an octave higher.

 Ornamental patterns

-A 4 note scale run is often ornamented by reversing the order of the middle two notes, turning it into a pair of diatonic thirds.
+A four-note scale run is often ornamented by reversing the order of the middle two notes, turning it into a pair of diatonic thirds.
 Both the scale run and double third figures start and end in the same place, but the second sounds more interesting.

 Pedal notes

-The final kind of melodic figure I want to mention are pedal notes, a sequence in which a melody jumps repeatedly to a given note.
+The final kind of melodic figure I want to mention is a sequence in which a melody repeatedly jumps to a given note, called a 'pedal note'.
 The term 'pedal note' comes from church organs, which have pedals to play sustained bass notes.

-Pedal notes are also found in longer sequences, repeatedly jumping to a lower or higher note like the following.
-An interesting phenomenon occurs if such a pattern is played at a high tempo, the mind merges everything together and the fixed note actually is perceived in harmony.
+Pedal notes are also found in longer sequences, repeatedly jumping to a lower or higher note, like the example below.
+An interesting phenomenon occurs if such a pattern is played at a high tempo; the mind merges the scale run with the jumps, and the fixed note is actually perceived in harmony.

-There are a great deal of pedal note patterns in use in music, and because of that I'd recommend identifying and learning the ones that show up often in the music you play.
+There are many pedal note patterns in use in music, and because of that, I'd recommend identifying and learning the ones that show up often in the music you play.

 Closing notes and further reading

-Learning to recognise and play patterns by ear is useful as it moves you from thinking about one note after anther, to one pattern after another.
-It's analogous to moving from sounding out one letter at a time, to recognising whole words.
+Learning to recognise and play patterns by ear is helpful as it moves you from thinking about one note after another to one pattern after another.
+It's analogous to moving from sounding out one letter at a time to recognising whole words.

-The patterns that I've mentioned in this article are meant to be an introduction, and are in no way exhaustive.
+The patterns mentioned in this article are intended as an introduction and are by no means exhaustive.
 I'd strongly recommend reading the article ' The 24 universal melodic figures' by figuringoutmelody.com, which gives countless examples of figures in real music.

-Also, try studying the music that you play regularly and see if you can identify any of these 3 or 4 note patterns for yourself.
-The common patterns do vary between musical genres.
+Also, try studying the music that you play regularly and see if you can identify any of these three- or four-note patterns for yourself.
+Common patterns do vary across musical genres.

-You may have noticed in playing through these patterns that how they sound changes depending on where on the instrument you play them.
+You may have noticed that the sound of these patterns changes depending on where on the instrument you play them.
 We'll be addressing this next in Learning to identify melodic intervals by ear.

 Back to all Articles